 ETHICAL GUIDELINES FOR SEXUALITY EDUCATORS

-This paper is written by Susanna Ruuhilahti (Finland) and Suss Åhman (Finland) and has been commented upon by Jack Lukkerz (Sweden), Marie‑Anne Ramuz Evensen (Norway) and Sigga Dögg Arnardottir (Iceland).
-They all have a broad experience in sexuality education with different targetgroups and people of different ages, in various educational settings.
-In a later stage, the paper has also been commented upon by many other colleagues in the Nordic countries.
+This paper has been prepared by Susanna Ruuhilahti and Suss Åhman (both of Finland) and been commented upon by Jack Lukkerz (Sweden), Marie‑Anne Ramuz Evensen (Norway) and Sigga Dögg Arnardottir (Iceland).
+They all have extensive experience in sexuality education, with diverse target groups and people of many ages, in various education settings.
+In a later stage, the paper was commented on also by many other colleagues in the Nordic region.

-The objective of this paper is to emphasize the importance of ethics in sexuality education.
-The clinical field of sexology already have ethical guidelines, but they differ from the needs of sexuality educators.
-Therefore, the need for ethical guidelines especially for sexuality educators has been worked out as a Nordic collaboration.
-Sexology is an interdisciplinary field, which among others include sexological counselling and sexuality education.
-The aim of counselling may be understood as helping clients to heal or cope with their problems, whereas the problems and clinical issues of the participants rarely is the core of sexuality education.
-Sexuality education may be considered as health promotion.
-But the aim of sexuality education is broader.
+One core aim for the paper has been to emphasise the importance of ethics in sexuality education.
+While the clinical field of sexology already has ethical guidelines, these do not fully address the needs of sexuality educators.
+Therefore, the requirement of ethics guidelines specifically for sexuality educators has been addressed in pan-Nordic collaboration.
+Sexology is an interdisciplinary field that encompasses elements such as sexological counselling and sexuality education.
+The aim of counselling may be understood as helping clients to heal or cope with their problems, whereas the problems and clinical issues of the participants are rarely at the heart of sexuality education.
+Sexuality education may be considered to be health promotion, but its aim is broader than that.

-This paper uses the Declaration of Sexual Rights (WAS, 2014) as a reference.
-The educator’s work should be based on a broad scientifically based knowledge.
-Sexuality Education is about raising awareness of all aspects of sexuality in order to enhance sexual health and wellbeing.
-It should support personal growth in regard to sexuality.
-It is also about the individual-s right to freedom and respect for personal choices in life.
-The respect for oneself and for others is a crucial point.
+This paper takes the Declaration of Sexual Rights (WAS, 2014) as a reference.
+The educator’s work should be based on a broad base of scientifically grounded knowledge.
+Sexuality education is about raising awareness of all aspects of sexuality in order to enhance sexual health and well-being.
+It should support personal growth with regard to sexuality.
+In addition, it involves the individual’s right to freedom and respect for personal choices in life.
+Respect for oneself and from others is a crucial element.

-In the ethical guidelines for sexuality educators a key factor is that the educational sessions usually have a number of participants.
-They all have the right to experience their sexuality as something positive and valuable.
-In the educational sessions everyone has the right to receive guidance and support that enhances their own sexual health and wellbeing.
-The aim of the ethical guidelines for sexuality educators is to guide their work, and to give a coherent set of principles for sexuality educators in order to secure qualitative work in the field of sexuality education.
+One key factor to be addressed in ethical guidelines for sexuality educators is that the education sessions usually have several participants, all of whom have a right to experience their sexuality as something positive and valuable.
+In these sessions, everyone has the right to receive guidance and support that enhances hir own sexual health and well-being.
+The objective for the ethical guidelines offered here for sexuality educators is to guide their work and to serve as a coherent set of principles for sexuality educators’ use, with the ultimate aim of bringing about secure, high-quality work in the field of sexuality education.

-The point of the ethical guidelines is to give the sexuality educator directions and suggestions as to guidelines how to work and protect the person/s who participate in the sexuality education, to strengthen and to protect the educator’s professional identity, and at supporting the belief in the importance of one’s own work and the possibilities that it gives.
+The ethical guidelines presented here are to give the sexuality educator directions and suggestions on how to work and protect the people who participate in sexuality education, to strengthen and protect the educator’s professional identity, and to support belief in the importance of the work and the possibilities that it creates.

 The function of the sexuality educator

-Sexuality education is professional work that has a clear aim, specified by the educator and conducted in interaction with the participants.
-Even though the sexuality educator has a clear aim, there are multiple ways to reach it.
-The education has to be very sensitive to the needs, wishes and dynamics of the participants, and be age-appropriate and comprehensible.
+Sexuality education is professional work that has a clear aim, specified by the educator, and is conducted in interaction with the participants.
+Even though the sexuality educator has a clear aim, it can be reached in any of several ways.
+Hence, the education has to be very sensitive to the needs, wishes, and dynamics of the participants and be age-appropriate and comprehensible.
 The interaction forms the content of the session.
-The sexuality educator needs to have the knowledge and skills to reach people of all ages and life situations, and to provide a broad, positive and realistic view of sexuality.
+The sexuality educator needs to possess the knowledge and skills to reach people of all ages, in all life situations, and to provide a broad, positive, and realistic view of sexuality.

-The objective is to enhance sexual health and wellbeing, empowerment, self‑confidence and a feeling of coherence among the participants.
-It should suggest ways to find help and support, and to seek further knowledge.
-The educator should give the person/s an opportunity to reflect on their own sexuality and gender, and on the norms and values of the community, together with peers.
-Sexuality education is about sharing knowledge and skills through dialogue, where the participants are actively involved, interacting.
+The objective is to enhance sexual health and well-being, empowerment, self‑confidence, and the feeling of coherence among the participants.
+The education should point to ways to find help and support and to seek further knowledge.
+The educator should give all participants an opportunity to reflect on their own sexuality and gender, and on the norms and values of the community, alongside peers.
+Sexuality education is about sharing knowledge and skills through dialogue wherein the participants are actively involved and interacting.

-The target groups for sexuality education are individuals of all ages and in different life situations, different kinds of groups and communities.
-The aim is also to increase self-understanding and social competence, and to explore the individual´s resources and possibilities.
-The educator should contribute to develop and strengthen the ability to make good choices and help the individual to find hir own way (to be) in life and in expressing hirself, and make it possible to reflect on what sexuality is and what it means to oneself and others.
-The educator should create an environment where it is possible to share knowledge, skills and experience without a fear to be stigmatized or ridiculed.
+The target groups for sexuality education encompass individuals of all ages, in many life situations, who are part of various kinds of groups and communities.
+One aim is to increase self-understanding and social competence while exploring the individual’s resources and opportunities.
+The educator should contribute to developing and strengthening the ability to make good choices and help the individual find hir own way of being in life and of expressing hirself, while also making it possible to reflect on what sexuality is and what it means to oneself and others.
+The educator should create an environment where it is possible to share knowledge, skills, and experience without fear of being stigmatised or ridiculed.

 Sexuality education should offer empowering support, guidance, and consultation when needed.
-Sexuality education should be interactive and participatory, and the educator has a responsibility to care for the participants wellbeing during the sessions and afterwards if needed (phone numbers to helplines, addresses and info what to do, where to go to get help etc.) The educator should be open about hir education and background, as well as the theories and values that form the foundation for the educational sessions.
+This education should be interactive and participatory, and the educator has a responsibility to nurture the participants’ well-being during the sessions and, if necessary, afterwards (via phone numbers for help lines, addresses, information on what one can do / where one can get help, etc.).
+The educator should be open about hir education and background, as well as the theories and values that form the foundation of the educational sessions.

-Ethics is about what is considered a good life, justice, freedom and equality, and what separates right from wrong in a society.
-On a professional level ethics in sexuality education means the ability to discuss and question one’s own attitudes, professional work and decisions, the fairness of one’s actions and the foundation of, what influences one’s actions.
-The ethical guidelines point out the responsibility and attitude to sexuality education.
+The field of ethics addresses what is considered a good life, justice, freedom, and equality, along with what separates right from wrong in a society.
+On a professional level, ethics in sexuality education entails the ability to discuss and question one’s own attitudes, professional work, and decisions; the fairness of one’s actions; and the foundation of what influences those actions.
+The ethical guidelines presented below point to the responsibilities and appropriate attitudes involved in sexuality education.

-The core of sexuality education is the educator’s relationship with the individual/s taking part in the sexuality education.
+The core of sexuality education is the educator’s relationship with the individual/s taking part in that sexuality education.

-Ethics, as elaborated here, in sexuality education is to recognize that everyone has the right to make their own choices and take responsibility for their own lives as well as being respected for it.
-In sexuality education ethics introduce important questions and reflections to the desire and ability to discuss different perspectives of sexuality, and the ability to let everyone who participates in it bring forward hir views.
-Ethics is something collective, and therefore these guidelines are made as a Nordic collaboration.
+As elaborated upon here, ethical sexuality education involves recognising that all people have a right to make their own choices and take responsibility for their own lives while being respected for doing so.
+Ethical sexuality education includes introducing important questions and reflection on the desire and ability to discuss different perspectives on sexuality, and everyone who takes part is allowed to present hir views.
+Since ethics is something collective, these guidelines have been prepared through open Nordic collaboration.

-The participants in the sexuality education should experience it as respectful of hir dignity and individuality.
-This is the ground for an ethically and morally sustainable way of working.
-The professionalism of the sexuality educator shows by hir ability to be open and honest, and by the courage to acknowledge hir own limits concerning knowledge, skills and the areas where one needs support.
+A participant in sexuality education should experience it as respectful of hir dignity and individuality.
+This lays the foundation for an ethically and morally sustainable way of working.
+The professionalism of the sexuality educator is shown by hir ability to be open and honest and by showing the courage to acknowledge both the limits of hir knowledge and skills and the areas in which support is needed.

-A sexuality educator, who has been authorized, has achieved a high level of education for the task (for example Authorized Sexuality Educator (FIAS) or Authorized Sexuality Educator and Sexual Health Promoter (NACS)).
-The responsibility of the task is connected to knowledge, craftsmanship, concept of human and values.
-Professional ethics is an important tool, because it guides the interaction between the educator and the participants.
+A sexuality educator who is qualified as authorised has achieved a high level of education for the task at hand – for example, attaining the status of Authorized Sexuality Educator (FIAS) or Authorized Sexuality Educator and Sexual Health Promoter (NACS).
+The responsibilities in the work are connected to knowledge, craftsmanship, concepts of humanity, and values.
+Professional ethics form an important tool because they guide the interaction between the educator and the other participants.

-The sexuality educator should recognize and follow the UN human rights charter and WAS:s sexual rights in education, as well as the laws in the country that sexuality education is practiced in.
-The sexuality educator should also be familiar with the Standards for Sexuality Education in Europe by WHO and BZgA.
+The sexuality educator should recognise and follow the UN human-rights charter and the WAS declaration of sexual rights in education, as well as the laws in the country in which the sexuality education is practised.
+In addition, the sexuality educator should be familiar with the WHO and BZgA’s Standards for Sexuality Education in Europe.

 Every participant should be treated with respect and dignity.
-The sexuality educator must be sufficiently educated, knowledgeable and aware of hir personal values, attitudes and beliefs in order avoid holding them as a common truth, and to respect the different values of the participants.
-Dialogue is important in order to meet the needs of the participants and to find the right level and ways of sharing knowledge and skills.
-The sexuality educator must have a professional and holistic approach to her work and must be updated.
+The sexuality educator must be sufficiently educated; knowledgeable; and aware enough of hir personal values, attitudes, and beliefs to avoid holding them up as universal truth, and should respect the different values held by the participants.
+Dialogue is important for meeting the participants’ needs and finding the right level and ways of sharing knowledge and skills.
+The sexuality educator must have a professional and holistic approach to hir work, and it must be updated.

-Confidentiality in sexuality education may only be violated if the laws of the country require that, as for example laws protecting under age children.
+The confidentiality obligation in sexuality education may be violated only if the laws of the country require this, as, for example, with laws protecting people who are below the age of majority.
 The participants in the sexuality education should be informed of this.

-Sexuality education should encourage participants to live their own life the way one feels is right and good for them, to make choices and decisions and take responsibility over their own life without harming anyone.
+Sexuality education should encourage its participants to live their own life in the way they feel is right and good for them, make choices and decisions with confidence, and take responsibility for their own life without harming anyone.

 Equality and justice

-Everyone has the right to be an active participant in the sexuality education, but also not to participate in the interaction at the sessions.
+Everyone has the right to be an active participant in the sexuality education but also not to participate in the interaction during the sessions.

 Sexuality education that holistically considers the participant's individuality and life situation

-Every session is adjusted to the particular individual or group that is participating, and to the needs of them.
+Every session is adjusted to the specific individuals or group participating and to their needs.

-Everyone has the right to privacy during the sessions – the sexuality educator as well as the participants.
-The sexuality educator is responsible for keeping the level of privacy at a professional level so that no-one should feel outed or vulnerable due to being too personal in the session, or feel awkward due to too personal information from the sexuality educator.
+Everyone has the right to privacy during the sessions – the sexuality educator and the participants alike.
+The sexuality educator is responsible for keeping the level of privacy at a professional level such that no-one feels outed or vulnerable because elements of the session are personal or feels awkward on account of overly personal information being presented by the sexuality educator.

-Sexuality education should lift up stereotypes and myths and get the facts straight to reprobate them.
+Sexuality education should draw attention to stereotypes and myths about sexuality and gender and should know the facts needed for repudiating them.

-Every person is seen as a unique human being
+Seeing each person as a unique human being

-Everyone has different needs and experiences as well as a different sexuality, and that is to be respected.
+Everyone has individual-specific needs and experiences, along with a unique sexuality, and that is to be respected.

-The freedom and possibility to be your true self and take pride in it, without fear of violence, getting disgraced, discriminated or abandoned.
+The freedom and opportunity to be one’s true self and take pride in this, without fear of violence, being disgraced, discrimination, or abandonment

-The sexuality educator is responsible for being respectful to the participants, but also for creating sessions where everyone treats the others with respect.
+The sexuality educator is responsible for being respectful to the participants but also for creating sessions in which everyone treats others with respect.

-The sexuality educators relation to hir work: maintaining hir professional skills, well‑being at work, safety
+The sexuality educator’s relationship to the work: professional skills, well‑being at work, and safety

-The sexuality educator is responsible for keeping the knowledge updated and based on facts, and for following the ethical guidelines.
+The sexuality educator is responsible for maintaining up-to-date, fact-based knowledge of the field and for following the profession’s ethics guidelines.